-> The average cost is the ratio of total of cost of all the products and total number of products.
-In Maths, we also term the average of any given set of data as mean of data.
-But in case of business, where profit and loss are the key features, average is said to be the right term.
+The average cost is the ratio of the total of cost of all the products to the total number of products.
+In Maths, we also have the term called “average”.
+The average of any given set of data is called the mean of data.
+But in case of business, where profit and loss are the key features, the average is said to be the right term.

-> Average Cost Formula
+Average Cost Formula

 The formula for calculating average cost is given by;

 Average cost = Total cost of the units/Number of units

 The average cost deals with the summation of arithmetic cost divided by the number of the quantity or the number of items given.
 The formula to calculate the average cost is given here.

 Where xi is the sum of all costs and n is the number of items.

 The symbol ‘∑’ (called sigma) is used to denote the summation.